lazywinadmin/AdsiPS/README.md

 1. Inside of `\buildoutput\AdsiPs` there is a file called `AdsiPs.psm1`
 1. Run `Import-Module -Path "C:\Path\To\buildoutput\AdsiPs\AdsiPs.psm1"` to import the `AdsiPs` module

-## Use Cases
+## Use cases

 1. Learning Active Directory: We can't see the code behind the Microsoft ActiveDirectory Module and Quest ActiveDirectory Snapin.
 This module is a great way to explore and learn on how Active Directory is working,
 1. Delegation: Active Directory queries need to be performed by a tool (GUI for example) and you don't want it to load AD module.
 Additionally you don't know who will use the tool and if they have/can/know how to install the module,
-1. Performance:  ADSI is way faster,
+1. Performance:  ADSI is faster,
 1. Restricted environment: Sometime ActiveDirectory Module is not available/ or can't install it on a machine.

 ## More Information